-One of the recurring themes in the Gospel of John is that the people who were healed by Jesus faced ostracism and worse from some of their fellow Jews.
-You see it in the story of the man who was born blind; after Jesus healed him, he was thrown out of the synagogue for refusing to deny that Jesus was the Messiah.
-And you see it in the story of Lazarus; after Jesus raised him from the dead, he became such a celebrity that the chief priests plotted to have him killed.
+One of the recurring themes in the Gospel of John is that the people healed by Jesus faced ostracism and worse from some of their fellow Jews.
+You see it in the story of the man who was born blind: after Jesus gave him sight, he was thrown out of the synagogue for refusing to deny that Jesus was the Messiah.
+And you see it in the story of Lazarus: after Jesus raised him from the dead, he became such a celebrity that the chief priests plotted to have him killed.

-This last detail is often forgotten in dramatic depictions of the raising of Lazarus — possibly because John’s gospel never tells us whether the plot succeeded — but a few films have acknowledged it.
+This last detail is often forgotten in dramatic depictions of the raising of Lazarus — possibly because John’s gospel never tells us whether the plot succeeded — but a few films have acknowledged it one way or another.
 Three come to mind.

 First, and most obviously, there is The Gospel of John (2003), a mostly word-for-word adaptation of the gospel which, naturally, has to incorporate this detail somehow.

-As the film’s narrator, Christopher Plummer, recites this part of the gospel, the film shows Lazarus getting up from his table and walking to the window, where he can hear the crowds calling his name.
-(The image above is taken from this scene.)
-And as Plummer mentions the plot against Lazarus’s life, Lazarus turns and looks back at Jesus with a troubled look on his face.
+As Plummer mentions the plot against Lazarus’s life, Lazarus turns and looks back at Jesus with a troubled look on his face.
 And that’s about it.

-Two other films have gone further than this and have shown the plot carried out — and in both cases, the man who murders Lazarus is none other than Saul, the persecutor of Christians who will one day convert to the faith and, under the name Paul, become the most prolific contributor to the New Testament.
+Two other films have gone further than this and have shown people carrying out the plot — and in both cases, the man who actually murders Lazarus is none other than Saul, the persecutor of Christians who will one day convert to the faith and, under the name Paul, become the most prolific contributor to the New Testament.